SkyLundy/ProcessWire-Env-Config/README.md

 ## Installation

+1. Update your directory structure to match the example here and referenced in the article linked above

-1. Modify your `composer.json` file with the PSR4 autoloading entry
+2. Add the PSR4 autoloading entry to `composer.json`

-2. Install phpdotenv using Composer
+3. Install phpdotenv using Composer

 ```bash
 $ composer require vlucas/phpdotenv
 ```

-3. Create your `.env` file, example provided.
+4. Create your `.env` file and add values.

-4. **IMPORTANT** Modify your `.gitignore` file with the entries located in the example file included here
+**IMPORTANT** Modify your `.gitignore` file with the entries located in the included example

 ## Usage